Agri-sector captains discuss strategies to improve B-BBEE outcomes

 “We can dream up all kinds of schemes, but if we do not have sustainable funding in place then we are in more trouble.
 If we get cheaper funding in the form of grants then we will be able to establish a new cohort of black farmers that are highly successful and integrate them with our commodity organisations such as Grain SA and [National] Wool Growers [Association], who have massive investment for the development of black farmers and will transfer skills and also mentor them,” said Van der Rheede.

-Agricultural Business Chamber of SA chief economist Wandile Sihlobo said if the agri-sector is to achieve its developmental goal of moving to long-term crops that are labour intensive, it will require patient capital.
+AgBiz chief economist Wandile Sihlobo said if the agri-sector was to achieve its developmental goal of moving to long-term crops that were labour intensive, it would require patient capital.

-Agricultural Business Chamber of SA (AgBiz) CEO John Purchase lauded all stakeholders for the progress made to transform the agriculture and agribusiness value chain in the last 20 years.
-He stressed the importance of a proactive private sector that takes charge of sectoral developments.

-“I am encouraged to see Lerato’s presentation, it actually means we are on the right track.
-Many of our businesses have embraced B-BBEE.
-Obviously, it has to be sustainable and we have to ensure there’s a balance between competitiveness and transformation, because if we don’t make it sustainable, we are going to lose our food security and our export markets,” he said.

 The industry knows what is supposed to be done by it but there is a lack of commitment to reportB-BBEE charters compliance director-general Madime Mokoena